Fingerprints provide a reliable means of personal identification.

 During the past four decades, CLPE status has become a prerequisite for journeyman fingerprint expert positions in some US state and federal government forensic laboratories.
 IAI CLPE status is considered by many identification professionals to be a measurement of excellence.
 CLPE's have sometimes made erroneous latent print identifications (including an erroneous identification made by the chair of the IAI's Latent Print Certification Board).

-At the International Symposium on Latent Fingerprint Detection and Identification, conducted by the Israeli National Police Agency, at Neurim, Israel, June, 1995, the Neurim Declaration was issued.
+1995 At the International Symposium on Latent Fingerprint Detection and Identification, conducted by the Israeli National Police Agency, at Neurim, Israel, June, 1995, the Neurim Declaration was issued.
 The declaration, (authored by Pierre Margot and Ed German), states "No scientific basis exists for requiring that a pre-determined minimum number of friction ridge features must be present in two impressions in order to establish a positive identification."
 The declaration was unanimously approved by all present, and later, signed by 28 persons from the following 11 countries: Australia, Canada, France, Holland, Hungary, Israel, New Zealand, Sweden, Switzerland, United Kingdom, and United States.

 In 1995, the FBI established the Technical Working Group for Friction Ridge Analysis, Study, and Technology (TWGFAST) to help establish national standards, guidelines, and best practices for friction ridge examination in forensic science laboratories and law enforcement latent print offices.
 TWGFAST was modeled after the FBI-sponsored Technical Working Group on DNA Analysis Methods (TWGDAM) established in 1989.

 In 1999, TWGFAST became SWGFAST when all the FBI-sponsored Technical Working Groups (TWGs) were renamed to Scientific Working Groups (SWGs).
 The renaming was partially to differentiate the long-term (many years) aspect of forensic working groups establishing standards, guidelines, and best practices from the short-term (one-day or one-week) TWGs sponsored by the US National Institute of Justice to work on documents/guides... and partially to emphasize the focus on embracing science for improvement in the various forensic disciplines.
-SWGFAST documents are still online on the NIST OSAC Friction Ridge Subcommittee
+SWGFAST documents are still online on the NIST OSAC Friction Ridge Subcommittee here.

 2000s

-Brandon Mayfield mistaken identification, check boxes for latent print examination since 2004 have included the following:
+2004 Because of quality assurance lessons learned after high-profile case errors such as the Brandon Mayfield mistaken identification, check boxes for latent print examination since 2004 have included the following:

-• Training to competency of all latent print examiners in compliance with national or international guidelines.
+Training to competency of all latent print examiners in compliance with national or international guidelines.

-• Annual Proficiency Testing of each latent print examiner in compliance with national or international guidelines.
+Annual Proficiency Testing of each latent print examiner in compliance with national or international guidelines.

-• International Association for Identification Certified Latent Print Examiner status.
+International Association for Identification Certified Latent Print Examiner status.
 Just as most accountants are not Certified Public Accountants, less than half of all latent print examiners in America ever achieve IAI Certification.
 It does not mean they are not trained to minimum competency but does mean they have not passed what many US state and federal labs consider the minimum status for employment as senior latent print examiners.

-• Every latent print "identification" (strongest association) must undergo quality assurance review by a second trained to competency latent print examiner.
+Every latent print "identification" (strongest association) must undergo quality assurance review by a second trained to competency latent print examiner.

-• Every case including one of the following "red flags" must undergo blind-review by a second latent print examiner (preferably by a CLPE).
+Every case including one of the following "red flags" must undergo blind-review by a second latent print examiner (preferably by a CLPE).
 During the past four decades, one or both of these red flags have almost always been present when a mistaken "identification" happens:

-• Only one latent print strongest association ("identification") to a person, especially if the association resulted from automated search results (AFIS or ABIS).
+Only one latent print strongest association ("identification") to a person, especially if the association resulted from automated search results (AFIS or ABIS).

-• Any complex (poor quality) latent or record print involved in a strongest association ("identification") opinion.
+Any complex (poor quality) latent or record print involved in a strongest association ("identification") opinion.
 The following sufficiency graph (SWGFAST version 2013) does not suggest or endorse the use of minutiae counts as the sole criteria for a decision threshold, but the yellow (B) area is typically complex and the red (A) area is typically insufficient for "identification":

 No forensic service provider (FSP) can do everything in every case.
-They must all balance accuracy, timeliness, and thoroughness against available resources... and thoroughness is typically what gets sacrificed.
+They must all balance accuracy, timeliness, and thoroughness against available resources... and thoroughness is usually what gets sacrificed.
 The variety of latent print casework quality assurance policies used by some FSPs, include the following:

-• Requiring a second expert blind-review of any case involving only one latent print suitable for comparison, whether or not an elimination or strongest association (identification) occurred.
+Requiring a second expert blind-review of any case involving only one latent print suitable for comparison, whether or not an elimination or strongest association (identification) occurred.
 This practice helps eliminate confirmation bias when other experts might expect only "identifications" to be presented to them for review.

-• Requiring a second latent print examiner review (typically not a blind-review) of every latent print comparison in every case, including all eliminations (non-idents).
+Requiring a second latent print examiner review (typically not a blind-review) of every latent print comparison in every case, including all eliminations (non-idents).

 2012